Important questions with answers for Collection of Data which is drafted by expert commerce teachers from the latest version of CBSE (NCERT) books.

-Answer: It is a process of collecting data in which the sample of a group of items are examined, and conclusion are drawn on their basis.
+It is a process of collecting data in which the sample of a group of items are examined, and conclusions are drawn on their basis.

 What do you mean by random sampling?

-Answer: In this method, every item of the universe have an equal chance of being selected in the sample.
+In this method, every item of the universe has an equal chance of being selected in the sample.

 What is purposive or deliberate sampling?

-Answer: It is a sampling method where the investor chooses the sampling items according to his opinion and best for the population.
+It is a sampling method where the investor chooses the sampling items according to his opinion, and it is the best for the population.

 Define stratified and mixed sampling?

-Answer: In this method, the universe is divided into two groups having different characteristics and the items are selected for each group, so the entire group is represented.
+In this method, the universe is divided into two groups having different characteristics, and the items are selected for each group, hence the entire group is represented.

 Explain systematic sampling.

-Answer: In systematic sampling, population unit are arranged according to the alphabets, numbers, and geography.
+In systematic sampling, population units are arranged according to the alphabets, numbers, and geography.
 Here, every nth numerical item is selected as a sample.

 What is quota sampling?

-Answer: Here, the universe is divided into two sections or group in terms of their characteristics.
+Here, the universe is divided into two sections or groups in terms of their characteristics.

 What is convenience sampling?

-Stay tuned to BYJU’S for more CBSE Class 11 Statistics important questions, question papers, sample papers, syllabus and Commerce notifications.
+Stay tuned to BYJU’S for more CBSE Class 11 important questions in statistics, question papers, sample papers, syllabus and commerce notifications.